douglassjohnandrew/EnhancedInvokeVBA/README.md

 # EnhancedInvokeVBA
 This library is an enhancement of the existing Invoke VBA activity, with the following improvements:
-- Creates and invokes an enhanced version of your VBA code file that includes error handling
+- Creates and invokes an enhanced version of your VBA code file that includes error handling and line numbers
 - If a VBA error occurs, returns detailed error information to UiPath, including the exact line that failed

 CreateWorkbookVariable arguments: (required arguments marked by :triangular_flag_on_post:)